lupyuen/lupyuen.github.io/src/pinedio2.md

 We need a flexible way to manage many GPIOs at runtime.

-_What if we aggregate the GPIOs as a single NuttX Device?_
+_Is there a way to aggregate the GPIOs without defining them at compile-time?_

-NuttX supports __GPIO Expanders__ that will aggregate multiple GPIOs into a single device...
+NuttX supports __GPIO Expanders__ that will aggregate multiple GPIOs...

 -   [__Sample I/O Expander__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/drivers/ioexpander/ioe_dummy.c#L205-L206)